Lombiq/Orchard-Azure-Application-Insights/Readme.md

 }
 ```

 To set up Entra Authentication for an application hosted on Azure you will have to set up a Managed Identity for the application and give it the `Monitoring Metrics Publisher` role to be able to publish metrics to AI.
 See how to set up a managed identity [here](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/managed-identities-status).
-See more on Assigning Azure roles [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).
+See more on assigning Azure roles [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

 You can also use a service principal to authenticate.
 To set this up, you will have to provide the service principal credentials in the configuration.
 See the [Service principal](#service-principal) section for more information.
 This is also the only way to authenticate if you are using a non-Azure (or local) environment - or an Azure resource that does not support Managed Identities.

-Once Entra Authentication is set up and the `ConnectionString` has been properly set, metrics should be flowing in.
+Once Entra Authentication is set up and the `ConnectionString` has been properly set, you should be able to control the Live Metrics stream from the Azure Portal, like filtering telemetry.

 #### Service principal

 Using a Service Principal is the only way to authenticate using Entra authentication if you are using a non-Azure (or local) environment.

 If you want to use the Service Principal method for your Application Insights resource, you should set the `EntraAuthenticationType` option to `ServicePrincipal` in the `Lombiq_Hosting_Azure_ApplicationInsights` section of your configuration.
-To securely stream metrics with Entra ID you will also have to provide the credentials of the service principal, to set this up [see the docs](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).
+To securely control the Live Metrics stream with Entra ID you will also have to provide the credentials of the service principal; to set this up, [see the docs](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal) (you'll need to use the [client secret authentication option](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-client-secret)).

 ```json5
 {